DeedClaim

 The last place that the grantor’s name appears is in the notary acknowledgment.
 The acknowledgment is the place where a notary public certifies that the person signing the document is who he or she claims to be.
 There are specific rules that a notary must follow to comply with state law.
 These rules include verification of the identity of the person signing the document, stamping the document with a notary seal, and (in some states) keeping a record of the transaction in the notary log.

 Because the notary must ensure that the person signing the document is who he or she claims to be, the notary acknowledgment should list the person who is physically signing the document.
 When property is conveyed using a power of attorney, the notary block should reference the agent, even though the principal/grantor is listed in the vesting paragraph and on the printed portion of the signature line.
 The notary acknowledgment should include appropriate language to make it clear that the agent is signing on behalf of the principal (for example, Scott Fitzgerald as Agent for Ernest Hemingway).
-Our Deed Generator automatically includes the appropriate language when the property will be conveyed using a power of attorney.
+Our online deed preparation service automatically includes the appropriate language when the property will be conveyed using a power of attorney.

-Note: California has a standard form of acknowledgment that does not permit customization, so the notary acknowledgment for a California deed will look substantially the same regardless of whether an agent is signing under a power of attorney.
+Attorney Practice Note: California has a standard form of acknowledgment that does not permit customization, so the notary acknowledgment for a California deed will look substantially the same regardless of whether an agent is signing under a power of attorney.
 The notary that notarizes the form should be able to help complete the notary acknowledgment.

 Extra Steps to Ensure that the Power of Attorney is Accepted